named-data/jndn-mock/README.md

 ## License

-Copyright 2015, Intel Corporation.
+Copyright © 2015, Intel Corporation.

-This program is free software; you can redistribute it and/or modify it under the terms and conditions of the GNU Lesser General Public License, version 3, as published by the Free Software Foundation.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License, version 3, as published by the Free Software Foundation.

-This program is distributed in the hope it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the [GNU Lesser General Public License](https://github.com/01org/jndn-mock/blob/master/LICENSE) for more details.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the [GNU Lesser General Public License](LICENSE.md) for more details.